kirankunapuli/kirankunapuli/README.md

 ### About me

-- 🔭 I’m currently working on training and deploying multi-lingual text classification models.
+- 🔭 I’m currently working on training and deploying real-time ranking and bidding models.

-- 🌱 I’m currently learning AWS services and about how to deploy a model using AWS.
+- 🌱 I’m currently learning GCP services and about how to deploy a model using GCP.

 - 👯 I’m looking to collaborate on interesting ML hackathons.